 The Bookstore's greatest challenges are with the decline in textbook adoptions and sales, online textbook orders, open educational resources (OER) and the decline in the textbook pre-pack program.
-This was the fourteenth and final year the Bookstore has offered residence hall survival kits.
-The kit is customized each year to include several of the most popular items requested when students move into a new residence hall.
-Sales of the Kit have declined drastically.

 The Bookstore operates a full service Starbucks that accepts all methods of tender associated with the Bookstore, as well as Starbucks proprietary gift cards and campus meal plans.
 Starbucks also offers a line of associated giftware.